The Ship, Derriford

 The Ship is an office building in Derriford, Plymouth, England.
+It was designed by Nicholas Grimshaw and is constructed of glass and steel in the form of a ship.
 It was the offices of The Herald and Western Morning News for many years until their move to Millbay in 2013.

 It was recommended for listing at Grade II* by Historic England in April 2015.

 The building is now in use as Adrenaline trampoline fun park and a Clip ‘n Climb activity centre.

-The Building

-The Ship was designed by Nicholas Grimshaw and is constructed of glass and steel in the form of a ship.